sunny2109/ShuffleMixer/README.md

 ### Results
-- Pretrained models and benchmark results can be downloaded [[Here]](https://drive.google.com/drive/folders/10WD7beUyoJhrahwoxsiGpZFHkReaHLhi?usp=sharing).
+- Pretrained models and benchmark results can be downloaded from [[Google Drive]](https://drive.google.com/drive/folders/10WD7beUyoJhrahwoxsiGpZFHkReaHLhi?usp=sharing) or [[Baidu Cloud]](https://pan.baidu.com/s/19fhXkd--G0mbdmgsTN7fXg) with code: idtn.

 ## Citation
 If you find this repository helpful, you may cite: